 LendingTree is compensated by companies on this site and this compensation may impact how and where offers appear on this site (such as the order).
 LendingTree does not include all lenders, savings products, or loan options available in the marketplace.

-How to Remove Private Mortgage Insurance (PMI)
+How to Get Rid of Private Mortgage Insurance (PMI)

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been reviewed, commissioned or otherwise endorsed by any of our network partners.

-3. Refinance to get rid of PMI
+4 options to get rid of PMI

 How does PMI work?